sjoerd20/mProgProject/README.md

 <img src="/doc/Settings.JPG" alt="drawing" height="300"/>
 </p>

-## License
+## Copyright
-For the license see [License](LICENSE)
+For the license see [License](LICENSE).

 ## Prerequisites
 ### data sources
 The music used for this app originates from the Youtube app.
 The user has to have a updated version of the Youtube app on their phone.
 To establish the connection between the Youtube player and this app, the [Youtube API](https://www.youtube.com/yt/dev/api-resources/) is used.

 ### external components
 For the communication between the different connected devices, [firebase](https://firebase.google.com/) is used.
 This is the place where the playlist, the users and the up- and downvotes are stored.
+The [Youtube API](https://www.youtube.com/yt/dev/api-resources/) is also used for providing the youtube player itself.
+The user is required to have an update version of the Youtube app installed.

 ### review of similar apps
 There are many apps that use the following concept: have a group of friends and create a shared playlist.
 Spotify, for example, has such features.
 Each person can then play that playlist independently.
 But the market lacks an app that creates and plays a playlist simultaniously with multiple people, whereby the music is just played from one of the connected devices.